divvijchandna/password-manager/README.md

 1. Python - Python is the only programming language we have used for development, implementing the frontend, logic and backend using the language.
 Python has a wide variety of libraries for all purposes, such as Tkinter for the frontend, Hashlib for cryptographic hash functions, etc., making it the obvious choice for our project.

 2. Cryptodome - Cryptodome is a Python library which can implement AES (Advanced Encryption Standard).
 AES is a symmetric block cipher and is the standard for symmetric encryption.
 AES is used in our project to encrypt and decrypt the vault, which is where each user’s passwords are stored.
+While installing- pycryptodome

 3. Hashlib - Hashlib is another cryptographic Python library used for hashing algorithms.
 We use PBKDF2 (Password-Based Key Derivation Function 2) from Hashlib which is a key derivation function.
 PBKDF2 is used to generate a vault key using the user’s master  password.